stanley-fork/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

    A_access(m; j) >= 0
    ```

-   * Input: state `m` and a node index `j`.
+   Input: state `m` and a node index `j`
-   * Output: an effective scalar summarizing how strongly node `j` is coupled to a central or distributed workspace pool where information can be globally shared.
+   Output: a nonnegative scalar measuring how strongly node `j` couples to a workspace pool for global sharing.

 5. Fragmentation index